RobbieDeegan/Graph-Theory-2017/README.md

-# Graph Theory 2017 - Desgin Document for my prototype Timetabling System
+# Graph Theory 2017 - Timetabling System
 ### Robert Deegan - G00320583
 ### Project Specification
 >You are required to design and prototype a Neo4j database for use in a timetabling system for a third level institute like GMIT.
 The database should store information about student groups, classrooms, lecturers, and work hours – just like the currently used timetabling system at GMIT.